Rakers1024/vscode-binance-watcher/README.md

 - `binanceWatcher.visible`: Whether to display in the status bar, default is true
 - `binanceWatcher.showArrow`: Whether to display up/down arrows, default is true
 - `binanceWatcher.showPercentage`: Whether to display price change percentages, default is true
+- `binanceWatcher.statusBarPosition`: Position in the status bar, options are:
+  - `leftStart`: Left side of the status bar, far left position
+  - `leftEnd`: Left side of the status bar, far right position (default)
+  - `rightStart`: Right side of the status bar, far left position
+  - `rightEnd`: Right side of the status bar, far right position

 ### Available Commands